 The government has estimated that it takes upwards of $250,000 to raise a kid from birth to 18 years old, so that number isn’t including any potential post-high school education costs like college or trade school, which can add up to a lot more than just a quarter of a million, depending on the school.

-On the flip side, if that $250,000 is wisely invested over the course of 18 years, the return on that is astronomical, making financial independence a reality for a family that might otherwise have struggled all their lives.
+On the flip side, if you wisely invest that $250,000 over the course of 18 years, the return on that is astronomical, making financial independence a reality for a family that might otherwise have struggled all their lives.

 And without a doubt, financial emergencies happen.

-If a family is living paycheck-to-paycheck (which you should attempt to fix ASAP) then a trip to the emergency room could wipe out any and all financial stability—especially if your insurance coverage is lacking.
+If a family is living paycheck-to-paycheck (which you should attempt to fix ASAP) then a trip to the emergency room could wipe out all financial stability—especially if your insurance coverage is lacking.

 There’s also research that less-educated women have more children, and generally, that means more children she can’t afford.
-Interestingly, it could also be argued that having children causes women to become less-educated.
+Interestingly, there is an argument that having children causes women to become less-educated.

 A good movie that illustrates this concept is Idiocracy.